 In 1984, MCSA drafted bylaws to create the Celiac Support Association/United States of America (CSA/USA), using the MCSA membership and assets.
 On January 30, 1985, MCSA officially incorporated into the Celiac Support Association/United States of America, Inc. Regional Directors and Members-At-Large, representing six regions, were elected.
 CSA chapters were established, area Resource Units were approved and medical and dietitian advisors were appointed.
 That same year CSA/USA was designated as an IRS 501 (c ) (3) charity.
 A new IRS Determination Letter was issued in 2002 with “Revised Articles of Incorporation.”

-In 2004, CSA developed a recognition seal program.
-Working with individual company partners, the CSA registered trademark assures the consumer confidence that the trademarked product is free of wheat, barley, rye and oats (WBRO).
+In 2004, CSA developed a gluten-free product certification program.
+Working with individual company partners, the CSA registered trademark assures the consumer confidence that the trademarked product is free of wheat, barley, rye and common oats (WBRO).
+After the effective date of the FDA gluten-free definition, CSA added an Innovative Category for foods specially processed to be gluten-free.

 On August 19, 2004, a foundation was officially established, A World Celiac Community Foundation, Inc. AWCC Foundation aids and assists the CSA mission, activities and membership.
 The AWCC Foundation also promotes and encourages the support of the organization through financial contributions.
 Separate volunteer officers serve the work of the AWCC Foundation.

 In fulfilling its mission of service, CSA provides new patient support through consultation by phone, website and email.
-They publish and distribute the newest scientific information relating to celiac disease, provide the latest research data and publish annually “The CSA Gluten-Free Product Listing.”
+The association publishes and distributes the newest scientific information relating to celiac disease, provide the latest research data and publish annually “The CSA Gluten-Free Product Listing.”
 A complete informational website is maintained by CSA, along with organizing an annual national educational conference.
-CSA is a voice in Washington, D.C., participating in the Digestive Disease National Coalition (DDNC), working with national representatives and creating a visible awareness to other Washington advocacy groups, promoting the CSA mission “Celiacs Helping Celiacs.”
+CSA is a voice in Washington, D.C., participating in the Digestive Disease National Coalition (DDNC), working with national representatives and creating a visible awareness to other Washington advocacy groups, promoting the CSA mission “Promoting a Gluten-Free You.”

-CSA supports individuals diagnosed with celiac disease or dermatitis herpetiformis and their families.
-CSA will continue to search for avenues to assist “Celiacs Helping Celiacs.”
+CSA supports individuals diagnosed with celiac disease or dermatitis herpetiformis, gluten ataxia and gluten-induced sensitivity through support, education and research..
+CSA searchs for avenues to assist “Promoting a Gluten-free you."

 You can help in the following ways: